 Through subsequent inspection and testing, the licensee determined the source of the leakage to be a stress-corrosion crack initiating from the outer diameter surface in the U-bend region of tube R41C71 of the No. 2 steam generator.
 The licensee also determined through pressure testing that the tube failed to exhibit structural and accident leakage integrity margins consistent with Technical Specification 3.4.19 Steam Generator (SG) Tube Integrity and LCO 3.4.19 (SG tube integrity shall be maintained).
 Specifically, the tube could not sustain 3 times the differential pressure across a tube during normal full power (3ΔPNO) but could withstand the differential pressure induced across the tube by a main steam line break (ΔPMSLB).
 Although the tube leakage exceeded the “accident leakage” performance criterion, it remained within the capacity of the charging system (e.g., tube did not burst).

-An NRC inspection team independently reviewed eddy current test data (ECDT) from the previous outage (1RF08) inspection in 20 for the specific tube location where the leakage developed in September 20.
-The team found that a clearly detectable indication was present at the leak location during the previous outage (1RF08) inspection in 20.
-The indication did not meet the reporting criteria in the RFO 1RF08 analysis guidelines, and therefore neither the primary or secondary analyst reported it in 20.
+An NRC inspection team independently reviewed eddy current test data (ECDT) from the previous outage (1RF08) inspection in 2020 for the specific tube location where the leakage developed in September 2021.
+The team found that a clearly detectable indication was present at the leak location during the previous outage (1RF08) inspection in 2020.
+The indication did not meet the reporting criteria in the RFO 1RF08 analysis guidelines, and therefore neither the primary nor secondary analyst reported it in 2020.

-The inspection team concluded that an experienced analyst should have recognized that a significant ECT signal interference (noise) was encountered in the 20 data obtained during the examination of several low-row U-bend tubes.
+The inspection team concluded that an experienced analyst should have recognized that a significant ECT signal interference (noise) was encountered in the 2020 data obtained during the examination of several low-row U-bend tubes.
 This significant noise level reduced the probability of identifying an existing PWSCC tube defect.
-However, the 20 SG inspection program was not adjusted to compensate for the negative effects of the noise in detecting flaws, particularly when conditions that increased susceptibility to PWSCC existed, e.g., did not develop specific criteria for plugging tubes based on noise and/or enhance the analysis of existing data.
+However, the 2020 SG inspection program was not adjusted to compensate for the negative effects of the noise in detecting flaws, particularly when conditions that increased susceptibility to PWSCC existed, e.g., did not develop specific criteria for plugging tubes based on noise and/or enhance the analysis of existing data.